 Mizeria is a Polish Cucumber Salad and may just be the easiest recipe in the book.
 Cucumbers are simply sliced and tossed with sour cream or yogurt and a little salt.
 I sprinkled some dill over the top for a little color.
 It is light, refreshing and the perfect way to use up any extra summer cucumbers.
 Marianna recommends pairing it with a meat dish like Befstroganof.

 The Befstroganof (Beef Stroganoff) was a wonderful comfort food.
-This one was also Chad’s favorite.
 Cubes of beef tenderloin are lightly marinated, then cooked with mushrooms, diced pickles, and onions in a paprika sour cream sauce.
 I paired the meal with the Mizeria (Cucumber Salad) and Kluski Kładzione (Dumplings).
 My Kluski Kładzione weren’t nearly as perfect as the photo, but they were quite delicious and perfect with the Befstroganof.
-A slightly runny flour and egg dough is dropped by the spoonful into boiling water to form little mounds of dumplings.
-Dumpling lovers will also enjoy the Potato Dumplings (Kopytka), łazanki dumplings, and White Cheese Dumplings (Kluski Leniwe).

 Rogaliki z Róża are homemade crescent rolls filled with jam.
 We had them for breakfast, but they would also be great paired with tea for an afternoon snack.
-It was a fun baking activity with Evan.
-He loved helping me roll up each of the crescents.
 I had some extra strawberry jam in the refrigerator so I used that as a filling, but Marianna also provides a recipe for Rose Petal Jam using fresh rose petals, sugar, and lemon.

 Zupa Truskawkowa (Polish Strawberry Soup)

-2 pounds (900 grams) fresh or frozen, thawed, strawberries, divided
+- 2 pounds (900 grams) fresh or frozen strawberries

-Serve hot or refrigerate for a couple of hours and serve chilled.
-If desired, mix in some sour cream, noodles, or mint.
+- You can serve this soup hot, or leave it in the refrigerator for a couple of hours and serve chilled.
+You can also mix it with some sour cream, add in noodles, or decorate with mint leaves.